World’s largest virtual agentic engineering & quality conference

 Visual testing has evolved from pixel comparison to AI-driven automation.
 Traditional tools detect differences, AI improves signal quality, and Visual Testing AI Agents automate execution, analysis, and review.

-As visual interfaces grow in importance, reflected in the 70% rise in visual search, UI accuracy directly impacts user trust and conversions.
-With 78% of organizations now using AI in at least one business function, teams are moving toward automation-first approaches, including UI validation.
+As visual interfaces grow in importance, reflected in the 70% year-over-year rise in visual search, UI accuracy directly impacts user trust and conversions.
+The AI-enabled testing market growing toward $4.64 billion by 2034 signals that teams are extending an automation-first mindset to UI validation, not just functional checks.

 If your team spends more time reviewing screenshots than finding real issues, your testing approach is not keeping up.
 Visual Testing AI Agents reduce noise, remove manual effort, and speed up reviews.